yaronf/I-D/hum-app-reqs/draft-sheffer-hum-app-req.md

 # Gauging Consensus
 When the time expires for a question, each option is evaluated separately:

 * Zero responses: silence.
 * Less than 20% of the total number of people who responded: weak hum.
 * 20-70%: medium hum.
 * 70-100%: strong hum.

-Only the summary (e.g. “medium hum”) is displayed/retained, not the exact numbers.
+Only the summary (e.g. "medium hum") is displayed/retained, not the exact numbers.
 In addition, we display the total number of responses.

 Admins (working group chairs) are expected to announce the results to the protocol, and decide whether consensus has been reached, before moving on to the next question.